 Rick DiSalvo, Civil Engineer, retired, Executive Vice President and COO, Draper Aden Associates , a mid-Atlantic environmental engineering and surveying firm.
 Since retiring, he has started a ministry at St. Mary’s Catholic Church, His Hands, providing home repair services to elderly and disabled parishioners.
 He serves on the board and maintains the building of the Montgomery County Christmas Store, an all-volunteer, community-wide organization assisting low-income families during the Christmas season.
 Holding a B.S. and M.S.
 Civil Engineering degrees from Virginia Tech, DiSalvo brings extensive engineering experience to the board “Having lost family members under the care of hospice, I deeply appreciated the love and care shared with my family by the hospice nurses.
 My parents passed from their home, but not everyone has that option.
 The peacefulness of my parents’ passing in their home setting under hospice care is an experience that others should be able to choose.
 Having a hospice house in the NRV would allow families to know their loved ones are receiving compassionate care in a homelike setting.
 Family members could gather, much like they would in the comfort of their own home settings, as they prepare to say goodbye to a loved one.”
 “I am honored to part of the team working to make a Hospice House in the NRV a reality.”

-Rev. Emily Rhodes Hunter is the associate pastor at Blacksburg Presbyterian Church and an APC board certified chaplain who specializes in working with individuals experiencing grief and loss.
+Rev. Emily Rhodes Hunter is the associate pastor at Blacksburg Presbyterian Church and an (APC) American Professional Chaplains board certified chaplain who specializes in working with individuals experiencing grief and loss.
 Emily has served as a bereavement counselor and chaplain at Good Samaritan Hospice, Montgomery Hospice in Rockville, MD and VCU Medical Center in Richmond, VA.
 She has also held pastoral roles at Hermon Presbyterian Church and The New York Avenue Presbyterian Church.
 Emily earned both a Masters of Patient Counseling from Virginia Commonwealth University and a Masters of Divinity from Union Presbyterian Seminary in Richmond, VA.

 Whether guiding congregants through funerals and memorial services as a pastor, supporting patients and families at end of life as a chaplain in hospice and hospital settings, or facilitating grief support groups as a bereavement counselor, Emily has almost a decade of experience in end of life care.
 She believes that grief is sacred, that tears are holy, that laughter is salvific (and possible to find again).
 Mostly, she encourages people coping with the loss of a loved one to be exceedingly gentle with themselves.
+“When folks enter hospice care, they often feel that they’ve exhausted all their options.
+Hospice houses can widen possibilities in a time when choices around one’s care feel limited.
+When home care does not feel like the best fit for a patient and family’s needs and a return to the hospital is not ideal, a hospice house offers another way forward.
+It gentles the journey, combining the comforts of home with skilled and compassionate care in a space that is better equipped to meet a broader range of needs.
+I am excited to help bring such a vital resource to the New River Valley.”

 Andy Morikawa is no stranger to Sojourn Center as he becomes a member of the board in January, 2024.
 He has helped Sojourn Center professionally as the facilitator of several workshops for our board, for the board and extended friends of Sojourn Center, and for the executive committee over the years.
 More recently, he has attended several board meetings to help us assess how we might effectively move forward during our current “pause” as we observe the Medicare regulations related to hospice and the usage of hospice services in the NRV and determine when is the appropriate time to fundraise and build a hospice facility